blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Timeline of History.md

 - Gutenberg invents the printing press
 ### Eurasia
 - The fourth crusade ended up capturing the Byzantine empire as part of the Latin empire and weakening Constantinople
-- 1453 AD: Ottoman Turks conquered the rest of the Byzantine empire, and founded the Ottoman Empire, or Turkish Empire
+- 1453 AD: Ottoman Turks conquered the rest of the Byzantine empire under Sultan Mehmed II, and founded the Ottoman Empire, or Turkish Empire
 	- They were
 	- Ottomans banned India from the European spice trade
 	- They established the Ottoman Caliphate (fourth caliphate), as the successors of Sunni Islam